cstaines/star-list/README.md

 star-list
 =========
-Guyon_cat.txt = Guyon catalogue

-RECONS_cat.txt = RECONS catalogue

-Hipp_cat_50pc.txt = portion of Hipparcos catalogue containing stars at distances less than 50pc
+Folder 'catalogues':  original Guyons, RECONS and Hipparcos stellar catalogues.

-Guyon_signal.py = script to sort the stars in Guyon catalogue in descending order of signal to noise ratio
+Folder 'sorted_lists': signal to noise ratios for each star in each catalogue, listed in descending order of this ratio.

-RECONS_signal.py = ditto RECONS

-Hipp_signal.py = ditto Hipparcos

-Guyon_sorted_list.txt = sorted list of stars in Guyon catalogue

-RECONS_sorted_list.txt = ditto RECONS

-Hipp50_sorted_list.txt = ditto Hipparcos
+Folder 'graphs': plots of signal to noise ratios against stellar distance, and cumulative number of stars against signal to noise ratio.

+'_plots.py' scripts take the sorted lists and make the desired plots in 'graphs'.

+'_signal.py' scripts compute the signal to noise ratio for each star and then sort the list in this order, saving the result in 'sorted_lists'

 The columns in the sorted lists are as follows: